-Jason got home after work.
+Jason was feeling good as he got home after work.
 His younger brother was sitting at the kitchen table and talking on the telephone while his father was over in the sunken family room.
 Father was looking at the newspaper while the evening news was on the television.

 “Hi, Dad,” Jason said.